maantjemol/E-meeuw/documentation/webserver.md

+# @mailserver.py
-## class HTTP_Server @mailserver.py
+## class HTTP_Server
-This class ....
+This class combines the classes and methods from `server_lib.py` to a working HTTP server.
 We pass the arguments `self`, `address`, `port`, and `routes`.
+- `address`
+- `port`
+- `routes`
 Furtermore, the class contains the method `start()`

 ### method Start()
-The method will print a string stating the address and port where the server will be starting.
+First, the method will print a string stating the address and port where the server will be starting.

 Next, the SSL connection is initiated.
-We create a `SSLContext` object.
+To do so, we create `context`, a `SSLContext` object with secure default settings for the given purpose.
+Here, `Purpose.CLIENT_AUTH` loads CA certificates for client certificate verification on the server side.
+The method `load_cert_chain()` loads an X.509 certificate and its private key into the SSLContext object.
+With `domainCert` and `privateCert`, we either refer to the certificates linked to our domain, e-meeuw, or certificates we created ourselves.
+Which one we use depends on weather we go live trough docker or not.
+The loaded certificate will be used during the SSL Handshake with the peer.

-We create an object `socket` using the `socket` module.
-We set parameters (?) for the socket and assign an IP address and portnumber to the socket. `bindsocket.listen(1)` means the server is now listening for connection requests to its assigned port. `1` is the backlog argument of the method, this argument specifies the maximum number of queued connections.
+`Bindsocket` is an object `socket` using the `socket` module.
+We set the options related to a socket and assign an IP address and portnumber to the socket.
+`bindsocket.listen(1)` means the server is now listening for connection requests to its assigned port. `1` is the backlog argument of the method, this argument specifies the maximum number of queued connections.
 [Why we chose 1].

-We stay in a while loop as long as ... (always?)
+We enter the while loop where we handle the connections, we stay in this loop for as long as we run this programm
-The while loop handles incoming TCP requests (?).

 When a connection comes in, we return a new socket representing the connection and the address of the client.

-152 Redirecten als: User bestaat niet, er zijn geen cookies.
-## method InitializeRoutes() @Different file
-This method will go through all the files in the folder `pages` and initialize the method `NewRoute()` to map the routes to all pages.
-All routes are then added to the list `routes`.
+When a connection request comes in from a client, we accept the connection using the method `accept()`.
+The method returns a tuple of a new instance of SSLSocket and the IP address of the client, we store them in the variables `newsocket` and `fromaddr`.
+Next, we add the SSL layer to our server socket `newsocket` with `context.wrap_socket()`, the secured socket is called `connstream`.
+We store the data received by `connstream` in `request`, a bytes object.
+The maximum amount of data to be received is at once is set to `1024`.

+We format the request we got from the server socket with `Request()`, this returns the headers of the request as a string.
+We also print the IP address of the client and url of the request.

+We search for the `route` matching the url from the request with `FindRoute()` We format a HTTP response for the request using `route.build()`.

+We print the route authentication.

+If the `route.auth` equals true but we cannot find cookies or a user, we set the HTTP response to our login page.

+We print the `response`.

+We convert `response` to bytes and send this information from the socket `connstream` to the connected remote socket.
+Finally, we close the `connstream` socket.

+## __main__
+We start the servers.

+Threading?